| |

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 A quilt for my daughter’s room has been on my “to-do” list for a long time.
-But a full size quilt just seems like a huge project for a beginner with no quilting skills.
-I’m still very intimidated by the thought of making one.
-(I have done just about everything I can to avoid starting on her quilt.)
+But a full-size quilt just seems like a massive project for a beginner with no quilting skills.
+I’m still very intimidated by the thought of making a large quilt.
+(And I have done just about everything I can to avoid starting on her quilt, lol.)

-Here is the crazy part… After cutting up all of the fat quarters, I realized I had enough for two quilts.
+Here is the crazy part… After cutting up the fat quarters, I realized I had enough for two quilts.
 So, you guessed it!
-I made 2 quilts and will give one away to a lucky reader.
+I made two quilts and will give one away to a lucky reader.
 Giveaway details will be at the bottom of the post.
 Give away over -sorry!

 Bias binding for two quilts?
 Yep, it was a bunch…